waddlous/spe/notes.md

 There seems to be none
 Not much done today
 Maybe I should figure out how to install sdl3 on windows :/

+### 25/07/23

+Using cmake
+Somehow working???
+Idk I'm still doing stuff
+Uhhhhh
+It worked...?
+Wow
+This is great
+I should use cmake more often
+This means I can probably build from windows